Alexays/Epiboard/README.md

 # install dependencies
 $ npm install

-# build for production with minification
+# build for production with minification and generate zip
 # For Chromium browser
 $ npm run build:chrome
 # For Firefox